chloetychang/CITS3403-Project/README.md

 ## 📝 Description

-The Sleep Tracker is a web app that allows users to log sleep and wake times, rate their sleep quality, and view weekly trends through interactive graphs.
-It is designed with a user-friendly interface and aims to help individuals improve sleep habits by recognizing patterns and behaviors.
+The Sleep Tracker is a comprehensive web application designed to help users monitor and improve their sleep patterns.
+It offers:

+### Key Features

+- **Sleep Logging**: Record daily sleep and wake times with mood ratings
+- **Data Visualization**: View sleep patterns through interactive graphs and charts
+- **Calendar View**: Track sleep records with color-coded indicators
+- **Social Features**: Connect with friends and share sleep data with each other

 ## Group Members: UWA ID, Name and Github Username